briansimiyuj/doctor-appointment-app/README.md

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.

   1. Create a Patient Details Page and mount it on Script component and provide a route for it and wrap the route with BookingContextProvider, AppointmentContextProvider and PatientDetailsContextProvider
+  2. If there are no appointment for the patient, show a message saying "No appointment found for this patient"

     ### Patient Header Component